 - COVID-19 Safety Plan Template for Medium-Sized Businesses – This template provides a broader framework for developing COVID-19 Safety Plans and can be used by any workplace that wants greater flexibility in the process of drafting the COVID-19 Safety-Plan.
 Businesses that are already working to an industry standard for managing COVID-19 may find it easier to use the template for Medium-Sized Businesses.
 Large enterprises may already have well developed COVID-19 Plans in place for a range of workplaces.
 Existing plans need to be reviewed to ensure that meet the Minimum Standards.

 - How to make a COVID-19 Safety Plan - An online session from Business Tasmania to help you navigate the process of developing your COVID-19 Safety Plan.

 - COVID Ready Stickers and Posters – Stickers and Posters are available to promote the existence in your workplace of a COVID-19 Safety Plan.
 This is not a Government endorsement or accreditation of your plan.
 It does, however, help workplaces to communicate with workers and customers that measures are in place to increase their health and safety during the COVID-19 pandemic.
-You will need to provide your ABN (if available) and declare that you understand your obligations and have a COVID-19 Safety Plan in place in your workplace.
-Register for a COVID Ready Stickers and Posters here.
+You will need to provide your ABN and declare that you understand your obligations and have a COVID-19 Safety Plan in place in your workplace.
+Register for COVID Ready Stickers and Posters here.

-- Fact Sheet – An overview of COVID-19 Safety Plans.
+- Fact sheet - An overview of COVID-19 Safety Plans.